swannodette/swannodette.github.com/_posts/2015-02-19-transit-js-caching.md

 We need to duplicate the idea behind Transit's key caching.
 Key caching works because the traversal order for reading and writing is precisely the same.
-With this knowledge we build a caching system on top of Transit with the help of some Maps!
+With this knowledge we can build a caching system on top of Transit with the help of some Maps!

 Examine our new caching `PointHandler`: